 One of the best ways to spend abroad is to use a specialist travel credit card that gives you near-perfect exchange rates every time.

 Our current top pick is the Barclaycard Platinum* Visa travel card with near-perfect exchange rates and no interest on ATM withdrawals until 31 August 2022.
 Check if you can get it first with our clever eligibility calculator, which doesn't affect your creditworthiness and shows your acceptance odds before applying.

-Always pay both cards off IN FULL each month, or you'll pay 18.9% or 12.9% rep APR respectively on spending.
-It's best to prioritise spending where possible, as these cards charge the rep APR on ATM withdrawals from the date they're made until they're paid off - even if you repay in full monthly.
+Always pay both cards off IN FULL each month, or you'll pay 18.9% rep APR on spending (and 18.9% rep APR on withdrawals for Halifax Clarity).
 See our Travel Credit Cards guide for full info and other best buys.

 Paying on a credit card means you'll also get the super Section 75 protection on anything over £100 (about 117).
 This important law means your credit provider must take the same responsibility as a retailer if anything goes wrong.

 Alternatively, if you want to take cash, use our TravelMoneyMax tool to ensure you get the very best rate.

 If you are likely to hammer your data allowance - for instance if you'll be streaming or uploading lots of holiday snaps - try and use Wifi instead.
 An app from the free Wi-Fi sharing community Instabridge can help you find any available hotspots and connect you automatically.